TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.97.md

 ---

-MEM.
-Oh how love I thy law!
-It is my meditation all the day.
+How I love your law!
+It is my meditation all day.